 Generally, What is an EMR?
 An electronic medical record is an electronic version of a medical chart.
 With EMR, a patient’s history doesn’t travel easily outside the practice.
 Furthermore, EMRs are usually used by providers for treatment and diagnosis.

 As to the differences in usage trends between EHR and EMRs, EHRs are more advanced.
 First, EHRs will be the healthcare system’s future due to the holistic coordination within the healthcare ecosystem.
-The truth is the term EHR is referenced now more systematically.
+The truth is that the term EHR is now referenced more systematically.
 Not to mention that EHR systems exceed essential functions like documentation and clinical notes.
-It includes the practice workflows in the broader perspective, integrating other parties of the healthcare system.
+It includes the practice workflows from a broader perspective, integrating other parties in the healthcare system.

 How has the EMR changed the workflow in healthcare systems